RichardMeyer-Eppler/RUBer/README.md

 ## Installation

-You can install the released version of RUBer from [CRAN](https://CRAN.R-project.org) with:
+Yous can install the released version of RUBer from [CRAN](https://CRAN.R-project.org) with:

 ``` r